BREAK THE SILENCE

 Our goal is to BREAK THE SILENCE surrounding physical and sexual abuse and trafficking by creating informed and empowered children.

 Orphan Relief and Rescue now funds and supports the Liberian Government’s National Anti-Trafficking and Sexual Abuse Prevention Hotline in partnership with World Hope International.
 This is a free nationwide crisis hotline to get help with suspected or known cases of human trafficking, sexual abuse, assault, or physical abuse.
 Calling the hotline connects a person to an advocate who can refer the case to the appropriate authorities and, when appropriate, connect the person to a social worker for follow-up.
 So far, 2, 551 phones calls have been made to the hotline.

 The Hotline is a strategic element of the National Pathway to Combat Trafficking and is mentioned in the 2017 U.S. State Department Trafficking in Persons (TIP) Report.

-Our Break the Silence program has educated and empowered over 4,000 children to know that they can say no to sexual and physical abuse.
+Our Break the Silence program has educated and empowered over 8,000 children to know that they can say no to sexual and physical abuse.
 We have trained 155 caregivers and government workers in our anti-abuse workshop and equipped them to expand the Break the Silence program to a larger number of children.